Skilled Trades

 The first step is to log in or sign up for our customer portal, where you can create your organizational profile and provide information about your workforce.
 The information you share will allow us to provide you with more tailored support, including helping you ensure any unregistered workers get on the pathway to certification.

-If you have any questions about the Skilled Trades Certification requirements, please complete this Contact form and our Advisors will get in touch with you to assist you further.
+If you have any questions or require support with getting certified, please complete this Contact Form and our Advisors will get in touch with you.

 If you already have a Certificate of Qualification issued by jurisdictional authorities in other Canadian provinces or territories or an Interprovincial Red Seal in Skilled Trades Certification trades, you have met the requirements of Skilled Trades Certification.